Importance and applicability

 officially recorded.
 Any knowledge of the formative

-early years of human civilisation - the development
+early years of human civilization - the development

 of agriculture, cult practices of folk religion,